uber/prototool/README.md

 - Run `make generate` to make sure there is no diff.
 - Run `make` to make sure all tests pass.
 This is functionally equivalent to the tests run on CI.

-All Golang code except for `cmd/prototool/main.go` is purposefully under the `internal` package to not expose any API for the time being.
+All Golang code is purposefully under the `internal` package to not expose any API for the time being.

 ## Special Thanks